GangGreenTemperTatum/Wireshark/README.md

 * `Coloring Rules` are processed in Top->Down fashion/order and are created using Display Filter (BPF) Syntax
 * Sync your Wireshark machine with an NTP source for accurate timestamps
 * Beware of sharing Preferences Files within Wireshark profiles which may be specific to the original Wireshark system such as default directory setting for opening new trace files and default capture device setting
-* Beware of also exposing internal company IP addresses and recommended to sanitize trace files by using a hexadecimal editor and performing a search and replace function for all IP addresses in the trace file
+* Beware of also exposing internal company IP addresses and recommended to sanitize trace files by using a hexadecimal editor and performing a search and replace function for all IP addresses in the trace file, such as:

-* Bit-Twiste - bittwist.sourceforge.net can be used to automatically change the IP addresses and calculate the new checksum values if you wish to recalculate the checksum values after changing IP's
+> * Bit-Twiste - bittwist.sourceforge.net can be used to automatically change the IP addresses and calculate the new checksum values if you wish to recalculate the checksum values after changing IP's
-* `Bit-Twist` is a simple yet powerful libpcap-based Ethernet packet generator.
+> * `Bit-Twist` is a simple yet powerful libpcap-based Ethernet packet generator.
 It is designed to complement tcpdump, which by itself has done a great job at capturing network traffic.

 ```
 $ bittwiste -I ftp-ioupload-partial.pcap -O ftpmod.pcap -T ip -s 67.161.19.78,10.10.19.78 -d 67.161.19.78,10.10.19.78
 ```

 * If you want to save the TCP header as a text file, expand the TCP header in a packet and choose **_File | Export Packet Dissections | Choose as | Plain Text File_**

 ### `Baselining`, `Troubleshooting` and Network `Forensics`:

-* `Baselining` is the process of creating a set of trace files that depict "nomal" communications on the network.
+* `Baselining` is the process of creating a set of trace files that depict "normal" communications on the network.
     * Having baselines that we created before network problems or security breaches occur can speed up the investigation and remediation process.
     * Ultimately, baselines enable you to resolve problems more effectively & efficient
     * Anything outside of a baseline pattern of traffic is usually tagged as anamolous, or an anomaly.
-    * Baselining idle traffic establishes an understanding of "background traffic" for BAU that typically occurs.
+    * Baselining `idle traffic` establishes an understanding of "background traffic" for BAU that typically occurs (backups, anti-virus, patching etc.)

 * Baselining can be beyond just trace files and include additional information such as images, screenshots, summary data, IO graph information and network maps.
 * For baselining, it is recommended to apply columns such as
     * **RTT (round trip time - especially for initial TCP handshakes)**
-    * Looking at **_"Analyze" > Expert Info flags**_ _($`tcp.analysis.flags`)_
+    * Looking at **"Analyze" > Expert Info flags** ..
+Or Display Filter, ($`tcp.analysis.flags`)
     * **Capture File Information**
     * **PHS (Protocol Hierarchy Statistics)**
     * **_Statistics > Packet Lengths Graph & Small Payload Sizes_**
     * **TCP Window Size Column** values
     * **_"Statistics" > Packet/Protocol Summaries & Statistics._**
 * When it comes to baselining, you may also need to tap into network traffic not destined to and from the capturing local machine (such as Monitor mode on Wireless).
-Also consider using an application such as iPerf to perform throughput tests and capture the file during the test to graph the IO Rate as well as analyze packet sizes.
+* Also consider using an application such as iPerf to perform throughput tests and capture the file during the test to graph the IO Rate as well as analyze packet sizes.

 * To identify delays such as `Latency` in a trace file, set the **'Time Column'** to **'Seconds Since Previous Displayed Packet'**, filter on a conversation.
     * Then sort the column to note the large gaps in time between packets in the trace file.